 Freshman year does have its bumps in the road, though.
 Some people go through serious struggles and have trouble adjusting to the people or the work load, while some may just have a hard time finding their way around campus.

-“My first day of freshman year was confusing because the buildings are not numbered logically,” senior Erin McGahan said.
+“My first day of freshmen year was confusing because the buildings are not numbered logically,” senior Erin McGahan said.

 In the years following McGahan’s freshman year, the first day of school became designated for freshmen only.
 While the senior class did not get this experience, all of the classes following them did.